Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Numerical Experiments

+Two exploration rates are considered for the FV optimizer in order to analyze the effect of the exploitation vs. exploration strategies, which are controlled precisely by the exploration rate parameter.
+Note that, in the $100\%$ exploration rate, all killed particles are regenerated under the exploration strategy (described in Sec.~\ref{sec:fv}).

+In ``SA-1'', the number of iterations is $N$ times larger than the other methods so that it receives the same number of opportunities to find the global minimum as the other three methods.
+In ``SA-N'', the same ans\"atze as FV are chosen in order to reduce sources of variability in their performances and achieve a more robust comparison.

-We carried out two sets of experiments, each under a different optimization scenario on a bounded domain; concretely: \begin{enumerate} \item[(\emph{i})] a two-dimensional optimization on synthetic functions generated with a predefined percentage of barren areas; \item[(\emph{ii})] a multidimensional optimization using VQA on the Max-Cut problem approximated by a noiseless quantum circuit. \end{enumerate}
+We carried out the above optimization strategies on the following two non-convex optimization problems on a bounded domain: \begin{enumerate} \item[(\emph{i})] two-dimensional synthetic functions generated with a predefined percentage of barren plateaus; \item[(\emph{ii})] the Max-Cut problem approximated by a noiseless two-dimensional quantum circuit. \end{enumerate}